peterbaile/apptrack-universityPage/README.md

 __config.json__.
 Change the empty string to the value of corresponding fields wrapped by "".
 <br>
-For this config, you should put
+For this config, you should put (just for demo use)
 <br>
 __"dbName": "test"__ and __"dbPassword": "test123"__
 <br>